-The similarity between Bayesian and Cut-Model inference is expected in a LOOCV/SPC analysis of the training data.
-A single profile feeds very little information into the fluid sub-type partition, so the sub-type partitions of $\T_{-i}$ are much the same whether held-out profile $i$ is present (Bayes) or absent (Cut).
+The similarity between Bayesian and Cut-Model inference (Figures~\ref{fig:cutLOOCV} vs. ~\ref{fig:BayesLOOCV}) was expected in a LOOCV/SPC analysis.
+A single profile feeds little information into the fluid subtype partition, so the likelihood for a subtype partition of $\T_{-i}$ is much the same whether the held-out profile $i$ contributes to it (Bayes) or not (Cut).